Alcadramin/alca.dev/content/tldr/create-user-database-and-grant-access-on-postgresql.md

 +++
 author = "Alcadramin"
-title = "TL;DR; Creating User, Database and Grant Access on PostgreSQL" description = "Creating User, Database and Grant Access on PostgreSQL" tags = "PostgreSQL" series = "TL;DR;" categories = "TL;DR;"
+title = "TL;DR; Creating User, Database and Grant Access on PostgreSQL" description = "There are a number of ways to grant access to PostgreSQL.
+This article will describe the basic ways and come up with an example." tags = "PostgreSQL" series = "TL;DR;" categories = "TL;DR;"